nzfarmer1/telemetrylayer/README.md

 3. Add Features - enter name, topic
 4. Edit features (double click on Broker Group in legend then double click on feature (respects edit layer edit mode)

+To install and use the Sample Plugin:
+1. Clone the git
+2. Copy the sampleplugin folder to your QGIS plugins folder (i.e. ~/.qgis2/python/plugins)
+3. Enable it via the Plugins menu

 Note:

 Right now I have only 3 types of topic manager/widget interfaces.
 And the logic for controlling the SVG gauge is not written.